kcabo/Sunae/README.md

 Setup page is available [here](https://kcabo.github.io/Sunae/).
 Build up your editor, copy the code, and paste it into the browser's address bar / Omnibar.
-You can bookmark that page to make it more reachable ;)
+You can bookmark that page to make it more reachable😉

-**Caution**: If you want, please save your content manually.
-Once you reload or jump to another page, you can no longer retrieve content.
+**Caution**: If you want, please save your content manually (by `ctrl+S` on Windows).
+Once you reload or jump to another page, you can no longer retrieve data.

 ## License